16 Indoor Team Building Activities

 3. Board Game Contest

-There are tens of different board games that team members can play indoors.
+There are tens of different indoor team building games that team members can play indoors.
 You might go for a classic game of chess, or solve puzzles together alongside the entire team.

 In this case, it’s better to previously agree on a single board game that the entire group likes.